cypress-io/cypress-documentation/source/zh-cn/guides/core-concepts/conditional-testing.md

 ## Client side rendering

 However, in most modern applications these days - when the `load` event occurs, usually nothing has rendered on the screen.
-It is usually at this Moment.js that your scripts begin to load dynamic content and begin to render asynchronously.
+It is usually at this moment that your scripts begin to load dynamic content and begin to render asynchronously.

 Unfortunately, it is not possible for you to use the DOM to do conditional testing.
 To do this would require you to know with 100% guarantee that your application has finished all asynchronous rendering and that there are no pending network requests, setTimeouts, intervals, postMessage, or async/await code.